KhrystynaKla/Ian_Khrystyna_project/README.md

 This is a simple flashcards app designed to help users learn Ukrainian words.
 The app is built using the Pygame library and incorporates features like studying words, reviewing dropped words, and taking quizzes.

 ## How to Use
+Run 'pip install pygame' and 'python game.py' in the terminal.
 User Name Entry:
 When you launch the app, you will be prompted to enter your name.
 Use the keyboard to type your name and press Enter.